MicrosoftDocs/dynamics-365-project-operations/articles/environment/dsr-rights-requests.md

 Microsoft provides the ability to access, delete, and export certain Customer Data through the Azure Portal and also directly via pre-existing application programming interfaces (APIs) or user interfaces (UIs) for specific services (also referred to as in-product experiences).
 Details regarding such in-product experiences for Dynamics 365 Project Operations are described in this guide.

-**Note**: Dynamics 365 Project Operations has multiple [deployment types](https://learn.microsoft.com/dynamics365/project-operations/environment/determine-deployment-type) that can involve the use of either and both Dataverse or the finance and operations architecture.
+**Note**: Dynamics 365 Project Operations has multiple [deployment types](https://learn.microsoft.com/dynamics365/project-operations/environment/determine-deployment-type) that can involve the use of Dataverse, the finance and operations architecture, or both.
 Depending on the deployment type, the data subject rights request (DSR) process may vary.

 #### Discover